 |Nutritional Guidelines (per serving)|

-Homemade Butter Mints are the perfect after-dinner treat!
+Homemade butter mints are the perfect after-dinner treat.
 These easy mints have a wonderfully smooth and creamy texture, with just a hint of vanilla.
 They make great gifts for the holidays and are perfect for parties, weddings, and showers too.

 If you're looking for other great dinner mint options, consider making cream cheese mints.

-- 4 ounces unsalted butter (at room temperature)
+- 4 ounces unsalted butter (room temperature)

 - 4 cups powdered sugar (plus more for dusting)

-- 1 tablespoon cream (milk)
+- 1 tablespoon cream (or milk)

 - 1 teaspoon vanilla extract